venusaim23/Aruh/README.md

 **Profile** section comes with all profile and app preferences.
 Users can change from a given set of preferences to match their tastes.

 ![image](https://user-images.githubusercontent.com/75775529/143553522-5c563552-de6f-4b08-96a9-120c205e2d5b.png)

+The entire Adobe XD wireframe is available here.